lionelblonde/dotfiles/README.md

 + Session Buddy
 + Pinboard Plus
 + Web Archives
-+ QuicKey
 + LeechBlock NG
-    + in settings, make it so that it displays what need be reminded
 + I still don't care about cookies
 + News Feed Eradicator
 + Refined GitHub
 + Open in Sci-Hub
-+ Minimal New Page

 YouTube-related:
 + Return YouTube Dislike
 + SponsorBlock
-+ Youtube-shorts block
-+ DeArrow - Better Titles and Thumbnails
-+ YouTube Mix Blocker
 + RYS - Remove YouTube Suggestions

 [This one](https://gitlab.com/magnolia1234/bypass-paywalls-chrome-clean#installation) need be downloaded and imported.